 Papaya is a native fruit of tropical Southern Mexico and Central America.
 It is also one of the most common fruits in Vietnam.
 It is a big, long, or round fruit.
 Its color changes from green to yellow or orange when ripe.

 Papaya has fragrant soft flesh and many black or brown seeds.
 Once overripe, it can create a strong fragrance.
 The Vietnamese consume Papaya when it is both unripe and ripe.
 Green Papaya is awesome when making salad or pickles.

 People eat pickled green Papaya with many well-loved Vietnamese dishes such as baby duck eggs, shrimp salad, and grilled pork bread.
 They also love to eat ripe Papaya as a fruit.
 Papaya in Vietnamese means enough, so it is often present in the five-fruit tray at Tet to pray for sufficiency.

 Nutrients: Antioxidants, carbohydrates, Vitamin C, vitamin A, vitamin B9, and potassium

 How to eat: Cut in half, remove the seeds, and use spoons to enjoy the flesh.
 For green papaya, grate into long stripes and pickle.

 14. Avocado (Bơ)

-Avocado is derived from Mexico and Guatemala.
+Avocados are a fruit derived from Guatemala and Mexico.
 It is one of the most versatile fruits presented almost all around the world.
-Avocado has thick dark green or purple skin with a big round seed.
+Avocados have thick dark green or purple skin with a big round seed.

 The essence of Avocado is the soft pale green flesh.
 It is not only tasty but also nutrient-rich.
 Vietnamese people prefer Avocado smoothies and Avocado ice cream.
 When visiting Da Lat city, people recommend trying Avocado ice cream in the market.